quantmind/pulsar/README.rst

 Applications
 ==============
-Pulsar design allows for a host of different applications to be implemented in an elegant and efficient way.
+Pulsar design allows for a host of different asynchronous applications to be implemented in an elegant and efficient way.
 Out of the box it is shipped with the the following:

-* Socket servers.
+* Socket servers
-* WSGI server.
+* WSGI server
-* JSON-RPC WSGI middleware.
+* JSON-RPC
-* Web Sockets WSGI middleware.
+* Web Sockets
-* Publish/Subscribe middleware.
+* Task queue
-* Distributed task queue.
-* Shell for asynchronous scripting.
+* Shell
-* Asynchronous test suite.
-* Asynchronous data stores.
+* Test suite
+* Data stores
-* Application to run a django_ site with pulsar.
+* Integration with django_
-* twisted_ integration (python 2 only).

 .. _examples:

 Examples
 =============
-Check out the ``examples`` directory for various working applications created using pulsar alone.
+Check out the ``examples`` directory for various working applications created using pulsar.
 It includes:

 * Hello world! wsgi example.
 * An Httpbin wsgi application (similar to http://httpbin.org/).